ncRNA-lab/Cucumber-HSVd/README.md

 ### Scripts

-- SRNAnome:
+- SRNAnome: Script used to perform differential expression analysis of small RNAs.
-- Transcriptome:
+- Transcriptome: Script used to perform differential expression analysis of transcripts.
-- Methylome:
+- Methylome: Script used to perform differential methylation analysis.